-Earl Hingston was born in New Zealand.
-He has had a career in advertising and corporate visual communication as a designer and illustrator.
+Born in New Zealand, he has had a career in advertising and corporate communication design and illustration.

-In the 1960s Earl came to Sydney to gain further experience.
-A challenge to open Wellington’s first graphic design consultancy saw a return to New Zealand.
-Of all the advertising design and graphic design commissions the largest was to design the symbol and related corporate elements for the New Zealand Post Office, one of the country’s largest corporate identity programs.
+After a period in Sydney in the 1960s, a challenge to open Wellington’s first graphic design consultancy saw a return to New Zealand.
+Of all the commissions, the largest was to design the symbol/logo, and related usage, for the New Zealand Post Office’s corporate identity … a huge undertaking.

-Earl’s work appeared in national design magazines and books.
-He was elected Fellow of the prestigious Chartered Society of Designers, London.
-Subsequent to his arrival back in Australia in 1978, examples of his work appeared in a book published in NZ featuring 18 designers/artists showing selected works from the 1940s to the 1970s.
+Earl is a Fellow of the prestigious Chartered Society of Designers, London.
+Subsequent to his arrival back in Australia in 1978, examples of his work appeared in a New Zealand publication featuring selected designers-artists’ work between the period 1940s to 1970s.

 Click the thumbnails to see details about each image